 People who are on the fence about purchasing a product need as much information as possible.
 They want to be reassured and to know that the products they purchase are great, and will help them achieve results.

-So, you should always consider writing a comprehensive, in-depth review for any product you plan to promote.
+So, you should always consider writing a comprehensive, in-depth review of any product you plan to promote.
 Not every affiliate will make the effort to write reviews for the products they are promoting so doing this will help to set you apart from the competition and educate and inform prospects into making sound buying decisions.

 Keep your reviews genuine and honest.
 Place an affiliate link at the top, one in the middle section and one towards the bottom of your post.